SymfonyCasts/symfony7/sfcasts/n-plus-one-join.md

-# N Plus One Join

-Coming soon...

-## Let's Level Up Our `parts` Table
+# Joining to Avoid the N+1 Trap

-Alright, fellow code warriors, we've got our `parts` table all set up and ready for action.
-But now we want to rank our parts by `price` in a descending order, because who doesn't love a good bargain hunt, right?
-This is a fairly simple task, but we're going to make it a bit more exciting by crafting a custom query.
-To do this, we'll have to dive deep into our `PartRepository`.
+We've got a `parts` table, and we're using it!
+But now we want to rank the parts by `price` descending, because if we're gonna upsell, might as well start with the most expensive ones, right?
+This is a simple task, but we're going to make it a more exciting by crafting a custom query.
+Open up `src/Repository/StarshipPartRepository.php`

-## Introducing the `PartRepository`

-So, buckle up and navigate your way to `src/Repository/StarshipPartRepository.php`.
-Once we've landed, we're going to forge a new method.
-You see that stubbed method over there?
-Go ahead and copy it, then uncomment it since we already have a handy PHP doc right above.
-Give your code a little spring clean by removing the last stub method.
-Let's christen our new method `findAllOrderedByPrice()`.
-The `value` here is excess baggage we won't be needing, so let's toss that out.
+See that stubbed method?
+Copy that, then uncomment it since: this PHP doc is handy, and we don't want to lose it.
+Remove the last stub, then name it `findAllOrderedByPrice()`.
+Remove the `$value` argument, no need for  that.

-Now, we're going to build a simple query.
-You can call `sp` for `StarshipPart`.
-We can ditch the `andWhere` and the `setParameter` below that.
-We do, however, need the `orderBy`, but let's give it a little twist as `orderBy('sp.price', 'DESC')`.
-The `setMaxResults` can also take a hike.
+Build a simple query: I'll use `sp` as the alias for `StarshipPart`.
+Ditch the `andWhere()` and `setParameter()` below that.
+We *do*, however, need the `orderBy()`: as `orderBy('sp.price', 'DESC')`.
+The `setMaxResults()` can also go.
-And voila, we've got a snazzy custom query.
-Let's copy the name of this method and jet off to our `PartController`.
-We'll use our shiny new method instead of the old `findAll()`.
+Custom query, check!.
+Copy the method name, then head over to `PartController`.
+Use this instead of `findAll()`.

 ## Examining Our Queries

-Let's take a moment to examine the queries for this page.
-You'll notice that there are nine database queries.
-The first one is exactly what we predicted — it's querying for all the `StarshipPart`s with a price descending.
+Check out the queries for this page: there are nine.
+The first is exactly what we predicted: it queries for all `starship_part`s ordered by price descending.
 But wait, what are all these other queries?
-We actually have one query per `Starship`.
-So, we're querying for the `Starship` here.
+There's an extra query per starship.
+What gives?

-## The Mystery of the N Plus One Problem
+## The N + 1 Problem

-Here's the plot twist: we query for all the parts, and then when we're in the template looping over the parts, the moment we print out `part.starship`, Doctrine has a light bulb moment.
-It realises it has the `part` data, but it's missing the `Starship` data for this `part`.
-So it needs to query for it.
-We end up with one query for the parts, and then an extra query for the `Starship` for each part in there.
-This is a notorious villain known as the N plus one problem.
+We query for all the parts, and then when we're in the template looping over the parts, when we reference `part.starship`, Doctrine has a light bulb moment.
+It realizes it has the `part` data, but not the `Starship` data *for* this `part`.
+So it queries for it.
+We end up with one query for the parts, and then an extra query for each `Starship` to fetch its parts.
+This is a notorious villain known as the N + 1 problem.

 Think of it this way: if we have 10 parts, we're going to end up with one query for the parts and then 10 extra queries, one for the `Starship` for each of those parts.
 This is a performance problem.
 It might not seem like a big deal, but it's something we should keep an eye on.
-And the secret weapon to defeat this is a `join`.
+And we can defeat it with a `join`.

-## The Power of `join`
+## Joining Across the Relationship

-Back in our `StarshipPartRepository`, we're going to power up our `findAllOrderedByPrice()` with a `join`.
-We'll add `innerJoin('sp.starship', 's')`.
-All we have to do is join on the property.
+Back in `StarshipPartRepository`, we're going to power up `findAllOrderedByPrice()` with a `join`.
+Add `innerJoin('sp.starship', 's')`.
+All we have to do is join on the *property*.
+Doctrine will figure out the details for us, like which columns to join on.
-We're joining on `StarshipPart.starship` or joining on the `starship` property.
-We're aliasing the entire `starship` table over to `s`.
+Then we're aliasing the entire `starship` table over to `s`.

-Previously, we had nine database queries.
-Let's refresh.
-And... we still have nine database queries.
-Now, you might be scratching your head and wondering why.
-Well, there are two reasons to use a `join`.
-The first is to avoid the N plus one problem, and the second is to do a `where` or `orderBy` on the join table.
+Before, we had nine database queries.
+Refresh and... we still have nine database queries.
+Why?
+Didn't we already join over to the `starship` table?
+Yes, but there are two reasons to use a `join`.
+The first is to avoid this N + 1 problem, and the second is to do a `where` or `orderBy` on the join table.
 We'll explore that second reason soon.

-To solve the N plus one problem, in addition to the `join`, we need to select the data on `Starship`.
+To solve the N plus one problem, in addition to the `join`, we need to *select* the data on `Starship`.
 It's as simple as saying `addSelect('s')`.
-So we're aliasing the entire `Starship` table to `s`.
+We're aliasing the entire `Starship` table to `s`.
 Then with `addSelect()`, we don't bother with individual columns.
-We just say, "Hey, I want the whole shebang".
+We just say, "Hey, I want all that data."

 ## The Magic of `join` and `addSelect()`

 We're now down to one database query from nine.
 That's some serious magic right there.
 As you can see, we're selecting from `StarshipPart`, grabbing all the data from both `Starship` and `StarshipPart`, with the `innerJoin` sitting pretty right there.
-And the best part?
+The best part?
 We don't have to sweat the details of joining on which columns.
-All we have to do is just perform the `join` on the property, and Doctrine takes care of the boring details for us.
+All we have to do is join on the relation property, and Doctrine takes care of the boring details for us.

-Stay tuned, because next up, we're going to add a search function to our page.
-And when we do that, we're going to see the second use of a `join`.
+Next up, let's add a search to our page.
+When we do that, we're going to see the second use of a `JOIN` and finally play with the `Request` object.
-It's going to be a wild ride, so hang on tight!